VityaSchel/lufin/README.md

 - A database installed, configured and ready to accept connections.
 Below are supported databases:
   - **MongoDB:** Community Edition and Mongo Atlas will both work.
 No schema setup needed from your end.
   - **PostgreSQL:** Tested on v14 and v17.
 Drizzle ORM handles everything related to schema.
+  - **SQLite:** Uses [bun:sqlite](https://bun.sh/docs/api/sqlite).
+Tested and supported, but due to synchronius nature and thread blocking, not recommended for high load.
-  - Simplicity & faster set up — choose MongoDB.
+  - Easiest & instant setup — choose SQLite.
+Flexibility & faster setup — choose MongoDB.
 Speed, best class security, more tutorials and stability — choose PostgreSQL.
-Both have been tested, have equal support and good for lufin.
+All have been tested, have equal support and good for Lufin.
-  - Create a database (e.g. `lufin`) and a user (e.g. `lufin`) with full access only to that database.
+  - For server-based databases (Mongo, Postgres): create a database (e.g. `lufin`) and a user (e.g. `lufin`) with full access only to that database.
 Obtain the connection string (e.g. `mongodb://lufin:strongpassword@localhost:27017/lufin` or `postgresql://lufin:strongpassword@localhost:5432/lufin`).
-The database created must be empty and separated from any other services.
+The database must be separate from any other services and empty.

 Step by step guide to install Lufin: